Understanding Property Tax Adjustments After a House Fire

 How Property Taxes Are Typically Assessed

-Property taxes fund essential local services like schools, fire departments, and road maintenance.
-Your annual tax bill is calculated by multiplying your property’s assessed value by your local tax rate.
+Property taxes finance crucial local services such as schools, fire services, and road upkeep.
+Your yearly tax obligation is determined by multiplying your property’s assessed value with your local tax rate.

 This standard assessment process assumes your property maintains its condition and value.
 Fire damage disrupts this assumption entirely, creating grounds for reassessment.